-- Two NSIPs are set out in the Waste Water Treatment NPS; however, both of these are 6.7.31 located in London and are not expected to have any effect on water resource management within the UUW Revised Draft WRMP24 area.
-Similarly, the Airports NPS concerns runway capacity in the South East of England only. - The NPS for Water Resources was designated in April 2023.
-This sets out the need for 6.7.32 NSIPs related to water resources, and the Government's policies to deliver them.
-Whilst this NPS is not site specific, implementation of the Revised Draft WRMP24 is compatible with those objectives of the NPS for improving water supply resilience.
+- 6.7.30 Given these schemes are not progressing (and Wylfa is also located some distance from the UUW area), no significant cumulative effects in-combination with the implementation of the Final WRMP24 are predicted. - 6.7.31 Two NSIPs are set out in the Waste Water Treatment NPS; however, both of these are located in London and are not expected to have any effect on water resource management within the UUW Final WRMP24 area.
+Similarly, the Airports NPS concerns runway capacity in the South East of England only. - 6.7.32 The NPS for Water Resources was designated in April 2023.
+This sets out the need for NSIPs related to water resources, and the Government's policies to deliver them.
+Whilst this NPS is not site specific, implementation of the Final WRMP24 is compatible with those objectives of the NPS for improving water supply resilience.